Skip to content

 Dask-ssh Deployment

-$ dask-ssh --hostfile $PBS_NODEFILE
+$ dask-ssh --hostfile $SLURM_NODELIST

 to start the Dask cluster on all available computing nodes.
-This will start the server on the first node of your PBS job and then a single worker on each node.
+This will start the server on the first node of your job and then a single worker on each node.
 The first node will therefore be shared by a server and a worker, which might not be ideal from a performance point of view.

 Note that for this to work, the paramiko Python library has to be installed inside your Python environment (you can install it using $ pip install paramiko).